 Have you ever lost something?

 This episode was adapted for Circle Round by Rebecca Sheir.
-It was edited by Supervising Producer Amory Sivertson.
 Original music and sound design is by Eric Shimelonis.
 Our artist is Sabina Hahn.

 Things To Think About After Listening

 Squirrel spent months getting ready for winter.
 So think about the last time you prepared for something big.